 In 2019, she received the Elite Forsk Prize from the Danish Ministry for Higher Education and Science (USD 30 000).
 The prize is granted to 20 PhD Fellows across all scientific fields in Denmark.
 It supported her research stay at Stanford University between January and May 2019.

-Previous to her doctoral studies, she was Policy Analyst at the Responsible Business Conduct unit of the Organisation for Economic Co-operation and Development (OECD) Paris (2015-2017).
-In addition, Alison has field experience in Sub-Saharan Africa, where she worked as Business Development Manager for a German multinational.
+Prior to her doctoral studies, she was Policy Analyst at the Responsible Business Conduct unit of the Organisation for Economic Co-operation and Development (OECD) Paris (2015-2017).
+In addition, Alison has field experience in Sub-Saharan Africa, where she worked as Business Development Manager for a German multinational enterprise.

 Alison holds a Master of Science in Business and Development Studies from CBS as well as a CEMS Master in International Management completed at CBS and the London School of Economics (LSE).